 The Board of Directors typically meets quarterly, with additional meetings as necessary, to review and discuss the performance of the Company, the Company's plans and initiatives, and any immediate issues facing the Company.
 Directors are expected to attend all Board meetings, with only occasional absences, and to prepare for the meetings by reading any materials presented to them in advance of the meetings.
-Directors are expected to participate fully in the activities of any Board committees to which they belong and likewise to attend all committee meetings, with only occasional absences, and to prepare for the committee meetings by reading any materials presented to them in advance of the meetings by reading any materials presented to them in advance of the meetings.
+Directors are expected to participate fully in the activities of any Board committees to which they belong and likewise to attend all committee meetings, with only occasional absences, and to prepare for the committee meetings by reading any materials presented to them in advance of the meetings.